Homosexuality in the Hebrew Bible: Books of Kings

-Both Books of Kings (1 Kings 14:24, 15:12, 22:46; 2 Kings 23:7), refer to historical intervals when kadeshim ("consecrated ones") rose to some prominence in the Holy Land, until purged by Jahwist revivalist kings such as Jehoshaphat and Josiah.
+Both Books of Kings (1 Kings 14:24, 15:12, 22:46; 2 Kings 23:7), refer to historical intervals when kadeshim ("consecrated ones") rose to some prominence in the Holy Land, until purged by Yahwist revivalist kings such as Jehoshaphat and Josiah.

 The kadeshim were connected in some way with the rituals of the Canaanite religion.
 The Hebrew Bible consistently parallels the female equivalent, a kedeshah, with zanah, the word for a common prostitute.
 This has led to the inference that there may have been a sexual element to the rituals.
 The King James version systematically translates the word as "sodomites", while the Revised Standard version renders it, "male cult prostitutes".
 At 1 Kings 15:12 the Septuagint hellenises them as teletai – personifications of the presiding spirits at the initiation rites of the Bacchic orgies.
-There may have been a transvestite element too.
+There may have been a transvestite element, too.
 Various classical authors assert this of male initiates of Eastern goddess cults, and in the Vulgate for all four of these references St. Jerome renders the kadeshim as "effeminati".
-The sons of Israel are forbidden from becoming kadeshim, and the daughters of Israel from becoming kadeshot, in Deuteronomy 23:17–18 their activities are identified as "abominations".
+The sons of Israel are forbidden from becoming kadeshim and the daughters of Israel from becoming kadeshot; in Deuteronomy 23:17–18 the activities of these cultic figures are identified as "abominations".